aujlagurkirit/1800_202530_BBY07/README.md

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Gurkirit Aujla** - BCIT CST Student.
+Adding my intro for the Git Conflict Resolution and Pitch Lab.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---